 - A clear copy of an original or certified U.S. Birth Certificate showing the student was born in the U.S. or a U.S. territory, a U.S. Certificate of Birth Abroad issued by the Department of State (DS-1350) or a Consular Report of Birth Abroad (FS-240).
 The copy must very clearly show the raised or written seal to be acceptable. - A U.S. Certificate of Naturalization (USCIS form N-550 or N-570). - A U.S. Certificate of Citizenship (USCIS form N-560 or N-561). - A current U.S. Passport. - Unexpired Georgia and select out of state drivers licenses and state ID cards can be accepted under certain conditions.
 It must be a Real ID and not contain any of the verbiage in the chart below.
-If the copy received has the top portion of the card cut off the document will not satisfy lawful presence. - A current military ID (service member only, not dependent), documented using the Confirmation of Review of Military ID Worksheet - A photocopy is not acceptable. - A current, valid Permanent Resident Card (USCIS form I-151 or I-551).
+If the copy received has the top portion of the card cut off the document will not satisfy lawful presence. - A current military ID (service member only, not dependent), documented using the Confirmation

+- of Review of Military ID Worksheet A photocopy is not acceptable. - A current, valid Permanent Resident Card (USCIS form I-151 or I-551).
 We require both the front & back sides of your Permanent Resident Card to be submitted.
 It must not expire before the first day of class of the term the student will start classes.

 State DL/ID Requirements for

 Acceptance

 Alabama Must NOT be marked "FN"

 Alaska Must NOT be marked "Limited Term"

 California Must NOT be marked "Limited Term."

 Instruction Permits, Commercial

 Learner's Permits, and temporary

 Licenses cannot be accepted.

 Delaware Must NOT be marked "Limited Term"

 or "Temporary"

 Florida Must NOT be marked "Temporary"

 Georgia Must NOT be marked "Limited Term"

 Idaho Must NOT be marked "Limited Term"

 lowa Must NOT be marked "Limited Term"

 Kentucky Must NOT be marked "Not for REAL

-ID purposes"
+Laudalana ID purposes"

 Louisiana Must NOT be marked "Limited Term"

 Maryland Must NOT indicate "T" restriction

 Missouri Must NOT be marked "Limited Term"

 Montana Must NOT be marked "Limited Term"

-NI I or "Temporary"

-Nevada Must NOT be marked "Limited Term"
+Nevada or "Temporary" Must NOT be marked "Limited Term"

-North Must NOT be marked "Limited Term"
+North Must NOT be marked 'Limited Term'

-Carolina Must NOT indicate that it is
+Carolina Must NOT be marked Limited Term

 Ohio Must NOT indicate that it is

-Oklahama "nonrenewable and nontransferable"
+Offic "nonrenewable and nontransferable"

-Oklahoma Must NOT be marked "Temporary" Must NOT be marked "Limited Term"
+Oklahoma Must NOT be marked "Temporary"

+South Must NOT be marked "Limited Term"

-South Carolina
+Carolina Made 1101 Do marked Limited Term

-Must NOT be marked "Temperary"
+Tennessee Must NOT be marked "Temporary"

-Tennessee Texas Must NOT be marked "Temporary" Must NOT be marked "Limited Term"
+Texas Must NOT be marked "Temporary" Must NOT be marked "Limited Term"

-TEXAS or "Temporary"
+.
+5/145 or "Temporary"

 Vermont Must NOT be marked "Limited Term"

 Wisconsin Must NOT be marked "Limited Term"

-111200112111